 \section{Abstract}

-The study of lepton flavor universality violation (LFUV) in semitauonic $b$-hadron decays has become increasingly important in light of longstanding anomalies in their measured branching fractions, and the very large datasets anticipated from the LHC and Belle~II.
-In this review, we undertake a comprehensive survey of the experimental environments and methodologies for semitauonic LFUV measurements at the $B$-factories and LHCb, along with a concise overview of the theoretical foundations and predictions for a wide range of semileptonic decay observables.
-We proceed to examine the future prospects to control systematic uncertainties down to the percent level, matching the precision of Standard Model (SM) predictions.
-Furthermore, we discuss new perspectives and caveats on combinations of the LFUV data and revisit the world averages for the ${\cal R}(D^{(*)})$ ratios.
-Here we demonstrate that different treatments for the correlations of uncertainties from $D^{**}$ excited states can vary the current $3\sigma$ tension with the SM within a $1\sigma$ range.
+The study of lepton flavor universality violation (LFUV) in semitauonic $b$-hadron decays has become increasingly important in light of long-standing anomalies in their measured branching fractions, and the large datasets anticipated from the LHC experiments and Belle~II.
+In this review, a comprehensive survey of the experimental environments and methodologies for semitauonic LFUV measurements at the B factories and LHCb is undertaken, along with an overview of the theoretical foundations and predictions for a wide range of semileptonic decay observables.
+The future prospects of controlling systematic uncertainties down to the percent level, matching the precision of standard model (SM) predictions, are examined.
+Furthermore, new perspectives and caveats on combinations of the LFUV data are discussed and the world averages for the ${\cal R}(D^{(*)})$ ratios are revisited.
+Here it is demonstrated that different treatments for the correlations of uncertainties from $D^{**}$ excited states can vary the current $3\sigma$ tension with the SM within a $1\sigma$ range.
 Prior experimental overestimates of $D^{**}\tau\nu$ contributions may further exacerbate this.
-The precision of future measurements is also estimated; their power to exploit full differential information, and solutions to the inherent difficulties in self-consistent new physics interpretations of LFUV observables, are briefly explored.
+The precision of future measurements is also estimated; their power to exploit full differential information, and solutions to the inherent difficulties in self-consistent new physics interpretations of LFUV observables, are explored.

 {}

 \makeatletter \t@section